https-github-com-NewClimateInstitute/CPDB-API/README.md

 A Python API for NewClimate Institute's ClimatePolicy DataBase (CPDB).
-You can view the database via the database itself at https://climatepolicydatabase.org/.
+You can also view the database via the website at https://climatepolicydatabase.org/.

 # Installation